yapxuan/nixpkgs-review-gha/README.md

     1. Go to https://app.cachix.org/ and set up your binary cache.
     2. [Create a new variable](../../settings/variables/actions/new) with the name `CACHIX_CACHE` and set it to the name of your Cachix cache.
     3. [Create a new secret](../../settings/secrets/actions/new) with the name `CACHIX_AUTH_TOKEN` and set its value to your auth token.
 If you are using a self-signed cache, you also need to create a `CACHIX_SIGNING_KEY` secret and set its value to your private signing key.
-6. (optional) Add [`shortcut.js`](shortcut.js) as a user script in your browser for `https://github.com/` for example using the [User JavaScript and CSS chrome extension](https://chromewebstore.google.com/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld).
+6. (optional) Add [`shortcut.js`](shortcut.js) as a user script in your browser for `https://github.com/` for example using the [User JavaScript and CSS chrome extension](https://chromewebstore.google.com/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld) or [Violentmonkey](https://violentmonkey.github.io/).

 ## Usage
 1. Open the [review workflow in the "Actions" tab](../../actions/workflows/review.yml)